cgat-developers/ruffus/doc/tutorials/simple_tutorial/step2.rst

         A  :term:`task` is an annotated python function which represents a recipe or stage of your pipeline.

-        A  :term:`job` is each application of your recipe, i.e. each time Ruffus calls your function.
+        A  :term:`job` is each time your recipe is applied to a piece of data, i.e. each time Ruffus calls your function.

         Each **task** or pipeline recipe can thus have many **jobs** each of which can work in parallel on different data.